jorian/goofygecko/IDEA.md

 -	hat / sombrero / cap
 -	pipe / cigarette / cigar

 The image and the metadata are uploaded to Arweave and tagged with the Verus identity that is controlling them.
-This way, instead of having an Account on Ethereum that controls the NFT, a Verus ID controlling the NFT.
+This way, instead of having an Account on Ethereum that controls the NFT, a Verus ID controls ownership of the NFT.

 The identity is created through a centralized currency GoofyGecko@.
 All NFTs will be controlled by a Goofy Gecko sub-ID that is issued from the GoofyGecko@ currency.